James Hargest: Prisoner of war

 Hargest was transported to Italy where he was initially held in a villa near Sulmona but was transferred, along with a fellow New Zealander, Brigadier Reginald Miles, who had been captured in December 1941, to Castle Vincigliata, known as Campo 12, near Florence.
 Campo 12 was a prison camp for officers of general and brigadier rank and the prisoners were held under more comfortable conditions than soldiers of lesser rank.
 In late March 1943, a group of officers, including Hargest and Miles, managed to escape using a tunnel dug from a disused chapel within the castle walls.
 Of the six escapees, Hargest and Miles were the only two to reach safety in neutral Switzerland, where they split up to independently try to make their way to England.
 As Hargest later related "I was over in Lucerne when Miles rang up to say he was off, and to suggest I should follow him later".
 Miles made it to Figueras, close to the Spanish frontier, but, overcome with depression, killed himself on 20 October.
 With the help of the French Resistance, Hargest travelled through France to Spain, where he reached the British Consulate in Barcelona.
 He flew to England in December 1943.

-Hargest was one of only three men (Miles was one of the others) known to British Military Intelligence to have escaped from an Italian prisoner of war camp and make their way to another country prior to the armistice with Italy.
+Hargest was one of only three men (Miles was one of the others) known to British Military Intelligence to have escaped from an Italian prisoner of war camp and made their way to another country prior to the armistice with Italy.
 For his escape to Switzerland, Hargest was awarded a second bar to his DSO.
 He was later appointed a Commander of the Order of the British Empire.
 He also wrote an account of his escape which was published as the book Farewell Campo 12.
+Gabriel Nahas, a member of the French resistance who escorted Hargest part of the way from Switzerland to Spain, also wrote of the endeavour.